 Knowing the ins and outs of rabbit grooming is particularly important as sometimes what you might be seeing is not fur pulling but natural molting.
 Knowing the difference can help you decide whether or not you need to take action and speak to a vet, or whether a good pamper session with one of the best rabbit brushes is all that’s needed.

-Below we breakdown some of the most common reasons why rabbits pull their fur out and talk you through how you can both prevent this and care for their lightweight, warm and insulating coats correctly to ensure they stay happy and healthy.
+Below, Senior Veterinary Nurse Claire Speight is here to walk you through some of the most common reasons why rabbits pull their fur out.
+She also explains how you can prevent fur pulling and care for your bunny’s lightweight, warm and insulating coat to ensure they stay happy and healthy.

 Why rabbits pull fur out

 The reasons for rabbits to pull their own fur out, and also that of a companion, are numerous, but include: